 5.4 LAND USE PLAN AND GROWTH MANAGEMENT KEY ISSUES

-Community residents have identified that family transfers and variances are sometimes used to divide properties below the minimum lot sizes to avoid subdivision regulations and procedures, contrary to the intent of the family transfer procedure.
+Community residents have identified that family transfers and variances are sometimes used to divide properties below the minimum lot sizes to avoid subdivision regulations and procedures, contrary to the intent of the variance.
 This allows for increased density on small lots and places higher demands on local water resources to accommodate the new development.
 More careful examination of the potential impacts of increased densities on local water resources as well as on infrastructure and the area's rural character is necessary before exemptions and variances are granted.

 The rapid development and subsequent changes in land uses, primarily from agricultural to housing, impacts property values and increases tax burdens.
 This development has benefited some property owners, particularly in the case of large-scale developments.
 However, the development has also increased economic pressure on families and small-scale landowners to follow the same pattern which has led to piecemeal subdivision of the Planning Area at the expense of the community character.
-Community residents have identified that continued and uncontrolled development threatens to destroy the rural nature of the community.
+Community residents have identified that continued and uncontrolled development, especially on the south side of Santa Fe,threatens to destroy the rural nature of the community.
 Additionally, rapid development places strains on limited local natural resources, including water.

 The Planning Area includes various zoning districts including the Traditional Community Zoning District.
-The maps which depict these different zones, particularly the Traditional Community Zoning District, are interpreted on a case by case basis which has led to confusion on individual zoning decisions.
+The maps which depict these different zones, particularly the Traditional Community Zoning District, are interpreted on a case-by-case basis which has led to confusion on individual zoning decisions.
 Thus, enforcement is complicated because of unclear boundaries between the various zoning areas.

 Due to increased growth and concerns regarding water quality in the Planning Area, some community members have called for extension of County water and/or wastewater systems into the Planning Area.
 However, if these systems were expanded in the Planning Area it might be possible to increase housing densities to areas served by both sewer and water.
 The increased housing densities would lead to urban style intensive development which would further threaten the rural character of the communities in the Planning Area.
+It would be advisable to extend water and sewer to mobile home parks and other more densely developed areas in phases and residents impacted by water quality issues and to prioritize serving existing residents.
+Further the community supports the adoption of resolutions by the county for the planning area that would prevent the ability of developers to tie into county water for dense or large-scale development.

-Zoning and density decisions are largely influenced by water availability and the adequacy of septic systems.
+Zoning and density decisions are largely influenced by water quality and availability, and the adequacy of septic systems.
 This is an appropriate approach in the Planning Area due to the need to balance water resources with development.
 However, the rural character of the communities in the Planning Area is intrinsically linked to development patterns and zoning decisions.
 Community members in the Planning Area have expressed the importance of including specific consideration of important elements such as local infrastructure, traffic and other impacts of development on the rural communities along with the critically important water resources.